Nonviolence Ambassadors of LA

 International Association for Human Values

-We foster the practice of human values including a sense of connectedness, respect for all people and nature, an attitude of non-violence, and an ethic of social service.
+Through our educational programs, we foster the daily practice of human values – including a sense of connectedness and respect for all people and the natural environment, an attitude of non-violence, and an ethic of social service.

 Which of the live metrics will your submission impact?